See also

 Sites

-- Look carefully with a tourniquet for the most suitable vein; in children, the most suitable vein may not necessarily be palpable
+- Using a tourniquet assess for the most suitable vein; in children, the most suitable vein may not necessarily be palpable

-- Dorsum of the non-dominant hand is preferred - the vein running between the 4th and 5th metacarpals is most frequently used
+- Dorsum of the non-dominant hand is preferred with the vein running between the 4th and 5th metacarpals is most frequently used

 - In addition to the usual sites in adults, commonly used sites in children include the volar aspect of the forearm, dorsum of the foot and the great saphenous vein at the ankle

-- Consider practicalities of splinting (eg elbow, foot in a mobile child)
+- Consider practicalities of splinting eg areas of flexion such as elbow, foot in a mobile child

 Transillumination

 - Only cold lights (usually fibre-optic sources) should be used.
-Normal torches can burn the skin and should never be used
+Normal torches can burn the skin and should not be used

 Ultrasound guided approach